The linearization problem of a binary quadratic problem and its applications: The LBB and related bounds

-Unfortunately we were not able to prove that the last inequality $v_{RLT_{1}} \leq v_{LBB^{*}}$ is strict.
+It should be clear that for case (a) in the above proposition we have $v_{RLT_1} = v_{LBB^{*}}$ whenever the spanning set of linearizable matrices can be characterized by the linearizable matrices of the form $B^{\mathrm T}Y + Y^{\mathrm T}B + \Diag(z)$.
+Unfortunately we were not able to prove that the inequality $v_{RLT_{1}} \leq v_{LBB^{*}}$ is strict when $x \leq e$ is redundant for $\bar{K}$.
 On the other hand, we found examples when those two bounds are equal.
 By using Proposition \ref{main_basis} we computed the spanning set of linearizable matrices for the QSPP on tournament graphs, GRID1, GRID2 and PAR-K graphs up to certain size.
 We refer to \cite{hu2017solving} for the definition of these acyclic graphs.
-We have also computed the spanning set of linearizable matrices for the QAP for $n \leq 9$ by brutal force search.
+We have also computed the spanning set of linearizable matrices for the QAP for $n \leq 9$ by brute-force search.
 It turns out that the spanning sets of all mentioned instances can be expressed as $B^{\mathrm T}Y + Y^{\mathrm T}B + \Diag(z)$.
-This indicates that the (symmetrized) linearizable matrices obtained from Lemma \ref{poly_gen1} is considerably rich.
+This indicates that the set of (symmetrized) linearizable matrices obtained from Lemma \ref{poly_gen1} is considerably rich.

+Note that for case (b) in Proposition \ref{prop:compare}, we do not compare $v_{LBB^{*}}$ and $v_{RLT_1}$, as their relation is not clear in general.
+However, our example below shows that there are instances for which $v_{RLT_1} < v_{LBB^{*}}$.

+\begin{example} {\rm Consider the quadratic shortest path problem on the complete symmetric digraph $K^*_n$, that is a digraph in which every pair of vertices is connected by a bidirectional edge.
+Assume the incoming arcs to $s$ and outgoing arcs from $t$ are removed.
+We can find the spanning set of linearizable matrices as follows.
+If $Q$ is linearizable with linearization vector $c$, then $\langle xx^{T},Q - \Diag(c) \rangle = 0$ for every $s$-$t$ path $x$.
+By enumerating all $s$-$t$ paths, we have a linear system whose null space represents a set of linearizable matrices.
+That set, together with the set of diagonal matrices $\{\Diag(e_{k}) \;|\; k = 1,\ldots,m \}$, provides the spanning set of linearizable matrices for $K^*_n$.
+Here, $e_k$ denotes column $k$ of the identity matrix.